Time-Uniform Self-Normalized Concentration for Vector-Valued Processes: Background and Sub- Processes

-Definition~\ref{def:psi_scal} generalizes the above example to a setting where the random variables may have more complicated dependence structures, and ``nonparametric'' tail conditions, including settings where $V_t$ can itself be adapted to $(\calF_t)_{t \geq 0}$ (as opposed to constant or predictable variance processes), a key ingredient in self-normalized bounds.
+As an easy example, consider the case where $(X_t)_{t \geq 1}$ is a sequence of i.i.d.\ mean zero random variables with CGF $\psi(\lambda) = \log\E e^{\lambda X_1}$.
+Letting $S_t := \sum_{s = 1}^t X_s$ and $V_t := t$, it is easy to see that $M_t^{\lambda}$ is a non-negative martingale with respect to the natural filtration generated by the $X_t$'s (and thus we can take $L_t^{\lambda} = M_t^{\lambda}$).
+Definition~\ref{def:psi_scal} generalizes the above example to a setting where the random variables may have more complicated dependence structures, and ``nonparametric'' tail conditions, including settings where $V_t$ can itself be adapted to $(\calF_t)_{t \geq 0}$ (as opposed to a constant or predictable variance processes), a key ingredient in self-normalized bounds.
 Recently, \citet{howard2020time} compiled a rich selection of examples of such sub-$\psi$ processes.
-For more examples, one can specialize each of the multivariate sub-$\psi$ processes following Definition~\ref{def:psi_vec} below to the setting $d = 1$.
+We discuss further examples below.